Dolly Parton's Christmas of Many Colors: Circle of Love: Filming

 Christmas of Many Colors was filmed in Covington, and Conyers, Georgia, and Sevier County, Tennessee, the latter at Dollywood for introductory and closing scenes from Dolly Parton.
 Filming took place during summer 2016.

 Reception

 Ratings

 In its initial November 30, 2016 broadcast, Christmas of Many Colors was seen by 11.53 million viewers and received a 1.7/6 rating/share in the 18-49 age demographic.

 Accolades

 Christmas of Many Colors was nominated for Outstanding Television Movie at the 69th Primetime Emmy Awards, which aired September 17, 2017.
+It also was awarded the Epiphany Prize® for Inspiring Television at the 2017 MovieGuide Awards.